danieldaquino/RoboPost/README.md

 1. MSP430
 2. Particle Photon
 3. TI DRV8871 breakout board
-4. DC Motor with and encoder
+4. DC Motor with an encoder

 # Used Resources